 Every year the Companions and friends meet at some significant historical site for presentations and tours.
-We have conducted 31 such assemblies at such locations as Abilene, TX; Fort Sill, OK; Billings, MT; Oklahoma City, OK; Sheridan, WY; Fort Davis, TX; Tucson, AZ; Bismarck, ND; Jackson Hole, WY; Las Cruces, NM; Fort Collins, CO; and Pittsburgh, PA.
+We have conducted 31 such assemblies at such locations as Abilene, TX; Fort Sill, OK; Billings, MT; Oklahoma City, OK; Sheridan, WY; Fort Davis, TX; Tucson, AZ; Bismarck, ND; Jackson Hole, WY; Las Cruces, NM; Fort Collins, CO; Pittsburgh, PA; and Kansas City, MO.
 The presentations are by preeminent historians and scholars, preservationists, re-enactors, and others who love the subject and the company.
 Join up as a Companion now to take advantage of membership savings and reservations status.

 List of all OIW Annual Assemblies

 Kansas City, Missouri, September 14-17, 2017